 glass is a liquid that flows slowly under the action of gravity.

 This multiply mistaken unfounded assertion has even crept into

 textbooks and physics lectures.
 It is true that windowpanes in old houses have varying thickness due to the glass manufacturing process used.
 In some cases the windowmaker chose to install them thicker side down.
 But that practice was not universally used.
 When old buildings have window panes thicker at the bottom, it was probably custom or preference on the part of the builder.
 Many old buildings have panes where the thick sides are oriented in various ways.

 The second myth is the misleading assertion that glass is a liquid that flows slowly.
 There's some validity to this, for glass does sometimes flow, but so slowly and so little that in the time since the old glass was made, you'd not get anywhere near this much thickness difference, or even a noticable difference.

 If the assertions were true, the amount of thickness observed in houses of the 18th century should be, on average much less than that observed in buildings of the 15th century.
 But that is not the case.

-The thickness variation is observed in glass made by a process in which a layer of glass is flattented by rotation of molten glass on a flat surface.
+The thickness variation is observed in glass made by a process in which a layer of glass is flattented by rotation of molten glass.
 The resulting thickness varies from center to rim of the wheel.
 When cut into pieces, each piece has a thicker edge.
 A professional window-maker might choose to orient the thick edges the same way, for esthetic reasons.
 Also, we have an intuitive feeling that a solid object is more stable if its heavy side is down.